kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 * Move away from vendoring as part of the initial move to go modules
   * To ensure reproducible builds based solely on the published repositories, vendoring is still necessary
+  * Moving away from vendoring is orthogonal to moving to go modules and could be investigated/pursued in the future if warranted.
   * In go1.12.x, vendor-based builds are still the default when building a component located in the GOPATH, so producing components that work when built with go modules or with GOPATH+vendor maximizes interoperability

 * For versioning, switch to tagging major versions on every `kubernetes/kubernetes` release (similar to what client-go does), and use semantic import versioning.